grafana/grafana/docs/sources/enterprise/configuration.md

 ### role_values_editor

-List of comma- or space-separated roles which will be mapped into the Editor role.
+List of comma- or space-separated roles that will be mapped to the Editor role.

 ### role_values_admin

-List of comma- or space-separated roles which will be mapped into the Admin role.
+List of comma- or space-separated roles that will be mapped to the Admin role.

 ### role_values_grafana_admin